elves/elvish/website/ref/language.md

 ▶ '$v is value'
 ```

-When one or more of the consituent expressions evaluate to multiple values, the
+When one or more of the constituent expressions evaluate to multiple values, the
 result is all possible combinations:

 ```elvish-transcript